Sakshamgupta20/Udacity-Problems-Vs-Algorithms/Problem 2/explanation_2.md

     O(logN) because we have just addied 2 more conditions in binary search

 Space complexity =>
-    O(1) as we are not  using any extra space
+    With the help of helper variables mid,ans,start,end we are parsing the array We are not creating a new array so that will not be considered => O(4)